Fexilus/DAT205-Project/README.md

 # Description
-This is the repository for the tutorials of the course TDA362/DIT223 Computer Graphics given at Chalmers University of Technology 2019.
-It contains resources and skeleton code which is to be filled in by students in six different lab assignments and one larger project.
+This is a project for the course DAT205 Advanced Computer Graphics given at Chalmers University of Technology 2019.

-The accompanying web page to this repository is located at [http://www.cse.chalmers.se/edu/course/TDA361/tutorials/index.html](http://www.cse.chalmers.se/edu/course/TDA361/tutorials/index.html).
+The main part of the project is procedural architectural generation.

-Instructions on how to use this repository specifically can be found at [http://www.cse.chalmers.se/edu/course/TDA361/tutorials/start.html](http://www.cse.chalmers.se/edu/course/TDA361/tutorials/start.html).
+The code is based on code from the repository located at [https://gitlab.com/chalmerscg/tda362-simple-project](https://gitlab.com/chalmerscg/tda362-simple-project).